-Figure~\ref{fig3} provides a comparison between the temporal encoder embedding and the unfolded spectral embedding \cite{Patrick2022}.
-The spectral embedding is simplified to use only the top $3$ singular values and vectors.
-However, in practical applications, a higher dimension, such as $20$ or $50$ dimensions, is commonly used, and the proper dimension is chosen by examining the scree plot, which would have made spectral embedding several times slower.
-Nonetheless, the encoder embedding is considerably faster, scaling linearly with time and the number of vertices, whereas this simplified spectral approach is much slower in both cases.
-The benchmark was conducted on a Windows 10 machine with a 12-core Intel i7-6850 CPU, 64GB memory, and MATLAB 2022a.
+Figure~\ref{fig3} provides a comparison among temporal encoder embedding, the unfolded spectral embedding (USE) \cite{Patrick2022}, and the graph convolutional neural network (GCN) \cite{kipf2017semi}.
+For the spectral embedding, we utilized a fast sparse implementation and computed only the top $30$ singular values and vectors \cite{Zhang2018SpectralNE}.
+For GCN, we used a fast, sparse, and GPU-based implementation from the official MATLAB documentation\footnote{\url{https://www.mathworks.com/help/deeplearning/ug/node-classification-using-graph-convolutional-network.html}}, limited to $100$ epochs.
+For the encoder embedding, we considered both the default implementation with known labels and the scenario without labels, where the iterative ensemble approach is first applied to estimate all labels at the reference time point.

+From the figure, it is evident that the encoder embedding with known labels is the fastest approach, typically being a few times faster than the version without labels due to the extra step required to estimate the labels.
+In both cases, the encoder embedding is significantly faster in magnitude than the spectral embedding and GCN.
+For example, at the last x-axis point on the left panel, encoder embedding (without labels) is $20$ times faster than USE and GCN.
+On the last x-axis point on the right panel, encoder embedding (without labels) is $20$ times faster than GCN and $140$ times faster than USE.
+These running time results were obtained on a Windows 10 machine with a 12-core Intel i7-6850 CPU, 64GB memory, NVIDIA 1080Ti GPU, and MATLAB 2022a.